Sim4Life News

 Lecture 5: Peripheral Nerves & Interfaces for Bioelectronic Medicine

-March 19, 2026How can electrodes be designed to selectively stimulate the right nerve fibers?
+March 19, 2026How can electrodes be designed with the help of Sim4Life that selectively stimulate the right nerve fibers?

 This week’s “EM–Neuro Modeling Across Scales for Bioelectronic Medicine” lecture at ETH Zurich focuses on the design of peripheral nerve interfaces for bioelectronic medicine.